What is a Makerspace?

 What equipment is at the Makerspace?

-MMPL Makerspace has an xTool laser engraver/cutter, a heat press, a Cricut Maker 3 cutting machine, and a button maker.
+MMPL Makerspace has an xTool laser engraver/cutter, a heat press, Cricut Maker 3 and Cricut Explore Air 2 cutting machines, Elna 450 Sewing machines, and Elna 264 four-thread Serger.

 How can I use the Makerspace?